-NOTE.
+\NOTE.
 There are four sections for proposed changes:

 - 1) Changes to Article II.
 Definitions, below - 2) Changes in other articles that are necessary to accommodate changes in Article I, below - 3) A few changes to other articles, not related to the proposed changes to Definitions, that are fairly straightforward and worth processing now, below. - 4) Changes in the Table of Uses that are necessary to accommodate changes in Article II included on a separate document.
-I will prepare a draft for another meeting.